albertobonicelli/albertobonicelli.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my personal webpage"
+title: ""
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+# Welcome to my personal webpage

 I am a PhD student in mathematical physics at the physics department of the University of Pavia, under the co-supervision of [Prof. Claudio Dappiaggi](https://claudiodappiaggi.com/) and [Prof. Nicolò Drago](https://nicolodrago.wixsite.com/mysite).
 I am currently a visiting student at the Laboratoire de probabilités, statistique et modélisation, Sorbonne University, under the supervision of [Prof. Lorenzo Zambotti](https://www.lpsm.paris/users/zambotti/index).